franciscrot/dma/dh-skills.md

 ## Digitisation and OCR {#digitisation}

-Digitisation converts physical materials into digital forms that can be searched, analyzed, and shared.
+Digitisation converts physical materials into digital forms that can be searched, analysed, and shared.
 Optical Character Recognition (OCR) turns printed, typed, or handwritten text into digital text.

 <details markdown="1">
 <summary>Resources</summary>